elpollouk/Itokawa/docs/guides/raspberrypi.md

 You will want to perform the following setup actions:
 * Set a new user password.
 * Set a memorable host name such as `itokawa`.
-* Expand the file system to match the size of the SD card.
 * Enter your Wi-Fi network details if you want to connect to the network wirelessly.
 * Enable SSH access if you want to be able to perform system admin tasks such as updating the OS remotely.